Getting started

 The baseline date is visible in the top bar of your dashboard.
 To set or update it, go to Settings and choose Pre-AI baseline date.

-Free tier repositories display the most recent 90 days of history.
-Paid repositories display the full history from connection date.
 Disconnecting a repository removes its data from your dashboard within 30 days.
 If you reconnect it later, history is re-imported from scratch.

 What happens next